Generalized algebraic data type: Overview

-They are currently implemented in the GHC compiler as a non-standard extension, used by, among others, Pugs and Darcs.
+They are currently implemented in the Glasgow Haskell Compiler (GHC) as a non-standard extension, used by, among others, Pugs and Darcs.
 OCaml supports GADT natively since version 4.00.

 The GHC implementation provides support for existentially quantified type parameters and for local constraints.

 History

 An early version of generalized algebraic data types were described by Augustsson & Petersson (1994) and based on pattern matching in ALF.

-Generalized algebraic data types were introduced independently by Cheney & Hinze (2003) and prior by Xi, Chen & Chen (2003) as extensions to ML's and Haskell's algebraic data types.
+Generalized algebraic data types were introduced independently by Cheney & Hinze (2003) and prior by Xi, Chen & Chen (2003) as extensions to the algebraic data types of ML and Haskell.
 Both are essentially equivalent to each other.
-They are similar to the inductive families of data types (or inductive datatypes) found in Coq's Calculus of Inductive Constructions and other dependently typed languages, modulo the dependent types and except that the latter have an additional positivity restriction which is not enforced in GADTs.
+They are similar to the inductive families of data types (or inductive datatypes) found in Rocq's Calculus of Inductive Constructions and other dependently typed languages, modulo the dependent types and except that the latter have an additional positivity restriction which is not enforced in GADTs.